ghglavan/little-os/README.md

 So far all we can do is move the cursor on the second line and print `Welcome to Obeta OS` on the screen.
 I know is not much but is a start.

-##Building
+## Building

 To build and run:
 ```
 make run
 ```
-then, in console type `c` to continue the simulation and start the boot process
+then, in console type `c` to continue the simulation and start the boot process.
+When you get bored of looking at the screen, you can use `C^ c` to pause `bosch` and `q` to quit.